zapabob/ROCm/Hardware_and_Software_Support.md

 * CDNA GPUs

   - MI100 chips such as on the AMD Instinct™ MI100
+  - MI200 such as on the AMD Instinct™ MI200

 ROCm is a collection of software ranging from drivers and runtimes to libraries and developer tools.